Music / Chief Keef

 - List Song: On "I Don't Like" Keef lists things he doesn't like, including but not limited to fuck niggas, snitch niggas, bitch niggas and sneak dissers.

 - Money Song: One of his favorite things to rap about along with gats, sex and how deep his crew rolls.
 His major label debut is titled Finally Rich.

 - Murder Ballad: The hook to "Love Sosa" includes the line "Hit him with the Cobra / Now that boy slumped over."

 - N-Word Privileges: And he's still just a teenager.

-- Ode To Sobriety: Brutally inverted by "Hate Bein' Sober."
+- Ode to Sobriety: Inverted by "Hate Bein' Sober."
 And he's far from 21.

 - Refuge in Audacity: Arguably the basis of his whole career, especially considering that he's just a child, and yet he's a child who curses, drinks, murders, rapes and does drugs.